dfsmania/LaradminLTE/docs/sections/config/menu.md

 ```

 This approach allows you to extend the functionality and accessibility of your menu items without modifying the core configuration structure.
 Use extra properties to integrate with JavaScript, apply custom styles, or enhance accessibility as needed.

+## Properties Reference

+This section provides a comprehensive reference for all supported menu item properties, including their descriptions and usage.
+Use this guide to understand each property’s purpose and how it affects the appearance and behavior of your menu items.